v6d-io/v6d/docs/notes/developers/build-from-source.rst

 Building python wheels
 ^^^^^^^^^^^^^^^^^^^^^^

-After building the vineyard library successfully, you can package a install wheel distribution by
+After building the vineyard library successfully, you can package an install wheel distribution by

 .. code:: shell